 Bollywood films pulled

-The latest flashpoint has unleashed a torrent of fury on social media and impassioned news coverage from both sides of the border.
+The renewed tensions unleashed a torrent of fury on social media and impassioned news coverage from both sides of the border.

-On Thursday, The Indian Motion Picture Producers Association (IMPPA) asked that all Pakistani artists refrain from working on film projects in India.
+On Thursday, the Indian Motion Picture Producers Association asked that all Pakistani artists refrain from working on film projects in India.

 Meanwhile, Bollywood films were being pulled in Pakistan.
-Nadeem Mandviwalla, owner of Mandviwalla Entertainment and shareholder in the largest cinema chain in Pakistan, told CNN that his theaters would temporarily pull all Indian films "until normalcy of relations between the two countries."
+Nadeem Mandviwalla, owner of Mandviwalla Entertainment and shareholder in the largest cinema chain in Pakistan, said his theaters would temporarily pull all Indian films until there’s “normalcy of relations between the two countries.”